Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 must be considered.
 The stock with the widest interquartile range is, generally, the riskiest one.

-Knowing how different assests interact among each other is fundamental in assesing portfolio.
-For this purpose, are employed the correlation and the var-covar matrix.
-Beforing computing them, let’s display scatterplots of paired assets.
+Knowing how different assets interact among each other is fundamental in assessing portfolio.
+For this purpose, the correlation and the var-covar matrix are employed.
+Before computing them, let’s display scatterplots of paired assets.

 ![](VaR-mark_files/figure-gfm/scatt-paired-1.png)<!-- -->